Saturday, June 13, 2026

 Sringeri/ Kudali, Tunga - Shankaracharya

-With due respects to Acharya Shankara, Adi Shankaracharya and more by similar names, I am curious to know the antiquity of Sringeri and Kudali on the banks of Tunga and Tungabhadra.
+With due respects to Acharya Shankara, I am curious to know the antiquity of Sringeri and Kudali on the banks of Tunga and Tungabhadra.
 Sringeri as i understand has least or poetic connection with Rishya Shrinshiga.
 It is traditional belief that Adi Shankaracharya from Keralam wanted to settle down for some time on banks of Tunga/ Tungabhadra.
 Whether he set up any Ashrama/ Matha here has no historical links to know.

 Some say, the name Sringeri comes from one Sringara Bhatta, an accompaniment of Vidyaranya Swami, who is said to have removed his miserable Pretatva.
 Earlier to Vidyaranya, possibly Madhava Vidyaranya, who flourished in about 1450 CE, there was no established Shankara Pitha/ Matha, since it was presumably a Jain Center of learning.
 Earlier history of Advaita Matha here says, Swamis used to shift between Sringeri and Kudali.